 Any surplus amount made by the event will be deducted from the grant made by the Society.
 Whatever the sum granted, there must be a specific prominent acknowledgement of the Society’s support in any publicity, meeting materials or publications.
 Any events held with support from the fund should be advertised on the Society’s website and, as far as is practicable, be open equally to all interested economic and social historians.
 Successful applicants are encouraged to propose papers or sessions at the Society’s annual conference.

 Applicants must be members of the Economic History Society.
 Join here.
+Note that the online application form will only be visible if you are logged into the website.

 Closing dates for applications are on the first day of May and November.
 Applicants will usually be informed of the outcome of their application within 6-8 weeks of the deadline date for applications.